vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 If you have connected your phone or already have an AVD created, select 'No' in <b>Android AVD Error</b> popup.
 Once you click on 'No' in Android AVD Error popup, you will see another popup **Android Device Chooser**.
 The device (AVD or the phone) will show up in this popup as highlighted below.

 <br/>
-<%= image_tag "hello-android/android-device-chooser.png", alt: "Android Device Chooser", title: "Android Device Chooser" %>
+<%= image_tag "hello-android/android-device-chooser.png", alt: "Android Hello World Android Device Chooser", title: "Android Hello World Android Device Chooser" %>
 <br/>
 <br/>

 Select the device & click 'Ok'.
 Your app will now be deployed on your device.
 It will look as below if deployed in an AVD.

 <br/>
-<%= image_tag "hello-android/emulator.png", alt: "Hello World Emulator", title: "Hello World Emulator" %>
+<%= image_tag "hello-android/emulator.png", alt: "Android Hello World Emulator", title: "Android Hello World Emulator" %>
 <br/>
 <br/>